 Then, it’s time to rent the property out.
 You might choose to hire a property manager, but because you already rehabbed the property and because you are renting to high-class, great tenants, managing a BRRRR deal shouldn’t be too hard.
 I would save the money and do it yourself!

-Now, to say something a little controversial: The goal of the BRRRR strategy is NOT to make a ton of cash flow.
-I know, I know — that goes against almost everything I’ve ever preached before.
+Now, to say something a little controversial: the goal of the BRRRR strategy is NOT to make a ton of cash flow.
+I know, I know—that goes against almost everything I’ve ever preached before.
 And I’m not saying to buy something that won’t cash flow.
-I won’t accept long term negative cash flow.
+I won’t accept long-term negative cash flow.
 Ever.
-BUT if I’m only making a little bit of cash flow, that might be okay with the BRRRR strategy because the power of the BRRR strategy is in the long “flip” — the equity built.
+BUT if I’m only making a little bit of cash flow, that might be okay with the BRRRR strategy, because the power of the BRRRR strategy is in the long “flip”—the equity built.
 I’ll explain this more in a bit.
 But first, let’s talk about the next “R” in the process.

 Of course, you don’t NEED to refinance the property to get your money back.
 Perhaps you make great income from a job and can afford to let your down payment/rehab money stay in the property.
 This will likely help you get better cash flow, and maybe you’ll get a better ROI than you’d get elsewhere.
 However, if you are like me, you probably want your money back so you can do it again and again.
 So let’s talk about how to do that.

 In other words, let’s go back to those numbers we used earlier.
 We found a property that had an ARV of $150,000.
 We purchased it for $75,000 and put $30,000 into the rehab.
 At this point, we have $105,000 into the purchase.